by John Salt - last updated September 2021

-Like it or not, the careless use of the word RC drone has certainly gained world wide acceptance when it comes to describing pretty much any multi/quad-rotor RC aircraft on the market and even conventional RC aircraft by some.
+Like it or not, the careless use of the word RC drone has certainly gained world wide acceptance when it comes to describing pretty much any multi/quad-rotor RC aircraft on the market, and even conventional RC aircraft by many.

 That said, there is absolutely something we can all do to help improve public opinion about our hobby...

-There is one fundamental reason why our hobby is under such scrutiny right now, drone noise aside; it's the actions of DUMB PEOPLE!
-I touched on this point on my Are RC Helicopters Hard To Fly & FAA RC Registration pages.
+There is one fundamental reason why our hobby is under such scrutiny right now, misleading drone nonsense aside; it's because of the actions of IRRESPONSIBLE PEOPLE - Lots of Them!